h3ct0r/VerlabAccessSystemRPi/README.md

 * *Door lock Power Supply* - we used the HDL's power supply compatible with our door lock ([TRA-400](https://www.hdl.com.br/produtos/fechaduras/acessorios/fonte-tra-400-para-fechaduras-porteiros-e-centrais))
 * *Relay switch* - We used common arduino relays.
 * *Jumper cables* - a lot of them.
+* *Two Patch Painel Female RJ45 Femal* - to leave the pinout to connect the RFID reader and Raspberry pins
+* *Ethernet Cable* -  arbitrary size, to connect the RPi to the RFID reader
 * Probably, will be necessary other parts for your building infrastructure that are not listed here (e.g. wall mounted plug for power, networking, electric cables, etc)

 ### Software Installation